robertadamsonsmith/sveltekit-discriminated-fields/README.md

 Useful when you need to reference the data type elsewhere, such as defining default values or passing data to other functions.

+## Note on Runtime Behavior

+Type narrowing is compile-time only.
+At runtime, `'width' in shape` will return `true` even when `kindValue === 'circle'`, because all variant fields exist on the underlying object.

 ## License

 MIT